teohxuen/website/content/report/final_report.md

 ![Power Path on the Top Layer](toppower.png)
 ##### Figure 38: Power Path on the Top Layer

 The IPTC014N10NM5 MOSFET was chosen as it has a top side cooling package.
-This allows the use of thermal pad to conduct the heat from the MOSFET to the top of the battery hull [6].
+This allows the use of thermal pads to conduct the heat from the MOSFET to the top of the battery hull [6].

 ![MOSFET Highlighted on The New PMB](pcbmosfet.png)
 ##### Figure 39: MOSFET Highlighted on The New PMB

-A test was conducted to compare the new MOSFET with the old MOSFET and it's thermal conducting capabilities.
+A test was conducted to compare the new MOSFET with the old MOSFET and its thermal conducting capabilities.
 The PMB is placed Within the enclosed battery hull with starting temperature of 28 Celsius.
 A continuous current draw of 40A was carried out for 10 minutes.
-A thermal camera was then use to measure the temperature of the PCB.
+A thermal camera was then used to measure the temperature of the PCB.

 ![Thermal Image of the New PMB](newpmbthermal.jpg)
 ##### Figure 40: Thermal Image of the New PMB after Load Test